Skip to content

 A mother's gift

 An anthology of Italian poetry at Sissinghurst Castle Garden in Kent was a gift to Vita Sackville-West from her mother, Victoria in 1911.
 The ornate leather binding features heart decorations and inside there is a heart-shaped leather label with an inscription from mother to daughter.
-It is one of several beautifully bound books given to Vita by her mother.
+It's one of several beautifully bound books given to Vita by her mother.

 A sailor's valentine

-A colourful mosaic of intricately arranged seashells at Basildon Park is a charming example of a sailor's valentine.
+A colourful mosaic of intricately arranged seashells at Basildon Park in Berkshire is a charming example of a sailor's valentine.
 Made primarily by women in Barbados in the 19th century, these souvenirs were sold to British and American sailors as last-minute mementoes to take home after long journeys at sea.

 Visions of romance